Code-Institute-Submissions/EQ_test/README.md

 ## 4.Resources and Tools
         * [Unsplash](https://unsplash.com/)
-           Used photos obtained on [Unsplash](https://unsplash.com/) for this project: credit to Valentin Salja for the [background photo](https://unsplash.com/photos/0aX51h4WvAk) used credit to Alina Grubnyak for the [profile photo of a brain](https://unsplash.com/photos/tEVGmMaPFXk)
+           Used photos obtained on [Unsplash](https://unsplash.com/) for this project, background photo on home page and profile image of a brain

         * [Dreamstime](https://dreamstime.com/)
            Obtained sketch image iq + eq from dreasmstime